terraform-ibm-modules/terraform-ibm-observability-agents/README.md

 module "observability_agents" {
   source                           = "terraform-ibm-modules/observability-agents/ibm"
-  cluster_id                       = "cluster id" # update this with your cluster id where the agents will be installed cluster_resource_group_id        = "resource group id" # update this with the Id of your IBM Cloud resource group log_analysis_ingestion_key       = "XXXXXXXX"
+  version                          = "X.X.X" # Replace "X.X.X" with a release version to lock into a specific release cluster_id                       = "cluster id" # update this with your cluster id where the agents will be installed cluster_resource_group_id        = "resource group id" # update this with the Id of your IBM Cloud resource group log_analysis_ingestion_key       = "XXXXXXXX"